 We are happy to announce that the Journal of Behavioral Addictions (JBA) has a new impact factor of 4.134 as listed under the 2016 impact factors that were just released by Thomas Reuters.

-The next International Conference on Behavioral Addictions (ICBA) will take place in Cologne, Germany on April 23-25, 2018.
-Please visit the website at https://www.icba2018.com/ for registration, details, and abstract submission.
+The next International Conference on Behavioral Addictions (ICBA) will take place in Yokohama, Japan on June 17-19, 2019.
+Please visit the website at http://icba2019.may-pro.net/ for registration, details, and abstract submission.